 In 2016, I completed a B.S.
 Degree in Biology: Pre-Med at California University of Pennsylvania.
 After realizing my passion for research, I decided to obtain a Ph.D. through Auburn University.
 I spent my first year doing rotations and found that my true passions lie with the Schwartz lab, integrating a combination of bioinformatics, function genomics, evolution, and molecular biology.
 For my thesis, I will be focusing on the Insulin and Insulin-like signaling network and its diversity within squamates.
 I will be looking at the effects of Insulin-like Growth Factors on different physiological mechanisms as well as possible trade-offs during life-history stages.
 Through this process, I hope to aid the lab in an understanding of the evolution and function of the diversity of IGF proteins in reptiles.

-Amanda Clark, PhD student, CMB Fellow, NSF-GRF Recipient
+Amanda Clark, PhD Candidate, CMB Fellow, NSF-GRF Recipient

 I attended the University of Alabama at Birmingham (UAB), followed by the completion of a Bachelors of Science in molecular biology in 2013.
 I worked in healthcare, and continued research with Dr. Marek Napierala within the Stem Cell institute where we focused on the trinucleotide repeat disorder, Friedreich's Ataxia.
 Additionally I took on the role of Camp/Education Director for Fresh Air Family, a Birmingham non-profit organization focused on educating youth and getting families outdoors enjoying and learning about nature.
 These two experiences guided me to the Schwartz laboratory where I will be completing my goal of becoming a molecular ecologist.
 My research interests revolve around investigating the biological pathways and systems responsible for various ecological patterns observed in the field of ecology.
 I am also interested in the genetic and epigenetic modifications that are involved in phenotypic plasticity and polymorphisms in reptiles.
 Employing reptilian cell culture and functional genomics, I am excited to investigate the role of the insulin/insulin-like signaling (IIS) network in body size evolution happening to insular reptilian populations found on the California Channel Islands!